Ansgar-g/Car-race/README.md

 2. Not limiting the max. racing participants to 3.
 Instead, doing a game loop which is left when a set variable is set to true; by the user.
 While this Variable is set to false; the game should ask for brand, speed and max. speed again and again.

 next steps will be:
+3. a graphical user interface.
+I am currently not sure about the exact way I will display my game.

+4. making it possible to drive with several vehicles at the same time.
+My idea is to let the user enter speed etc. for each car.
+After all data has been processed in the background, all cars should be displayed in the graphical interface at the same time.